MelanieJaneBond/Chores-Board-Capstone/README.md

 # The Chores Board

 Welcome to The Chores Board.
-It is a user-specific CRUD app that creates virtual notecards representing Chores for each user.
+It is a user-specific CRUD app that creates virtual notecards representing Chores for each user to complete.

 ## Getting Started